 According to an eMarketer report, Netflix (Nasdaq: NFLX) accounted for nearly 86.7% of the US subscription Over-the-Top (OTT) video users in 2018.
 In 2019, the US OTT viewership is estimated to grow 2.5% to 205 million people with Netflix expected to retain market leadership.
 But there are several players in the market wanting to challenge its dominance.
 The competition in the market is surely heating up.

 Netflix’s Q4 revenues grew 28% over the year to $4.19 billion, missing the Street’s forecast of $4.21 billion.
 Adjusted EPS of $0.30 was better than the market’s forecast of $0.24 for the quarter.

 During the quarter, Netflix added 1.53 million domestic subscribers, ahead of the 1.5 million expected by the market.
 It also outpaced market expectation in the international markets, adding 7.31 million new subscribers in the quarter, compared with the 6.1 million expected.
 It ended the quarter with 139.3 million global subscribers.
-The US streaming customers brought in $2 million revenues in the quarter and international streaming customers added $2.1 million for the quarter.
+The US streaming customers brought in $2 billion revenues in the quarter and international streaming customers added $2.1 billion for the quarter.

 Netflix ended the year with revenues growing 35% to $15.8 billion with an EPS of $2.78.
 Net income grew to $1.2 million from $0.56 million a year ago.

 For the current quarter, Netflix expects revenues of $4.49 billion with an EPS of $0.56.
 The market was looking for revenues of $4.61 billion with an EPS of $0.82.